-Project Breakaway Ships are two new passenger cruise ships ordered by cruise ship operator, Norwegian Cruise Line (NCL).
-Scheduled for delivery in April 2013 and April 2014, the two ships will be the largest German-built passenger cruise ships.
-The new ships will provide guests an opportunity to 'break away' from the daily routine and stress, say NCL.
+Project Breakaway Ships are two new passenger cruise ships delivered to the cruise ship operator Norwegian Cruise Line (NCL) in April 2013 and January 2014.

+The two ships are currently the largest German-built passenger cruise ships in NCL's fleet.
+The new ships provide guests an opportunity to 'break away' from daily routine and stress, says NCL.

-In October 2010, NCL announced the two new ships will be built by Meyer Werft, a German shipyard.
-The contract value of the project is approximately €1.2bn.
+In October 2010, NCL announced the two new ships would be built by Meyer Werft, a German shipyard.
+The contract value of the project was approximately €1.2bn.

-The two Breakaway Class Freestyle Cruising ships were named as Norwegian Breakaway and Norwegian Getaway in September 2011.
-These names were selected through a public contest held in the USA and Canada through the newspaper USA Today.
+The two Breakaway Class Freestyle Cruising ships were named Norwegian Breakaway and Norwegian Getaway in September 2011.
+The names were selected through a public contest held in the US and Canada through the newspaper USA Today.
 NCL had aligned with USA Today for this purpose.

 Design of the Point Breakaway ships

-The design of the two new ships will boast incorporation of the best features from all the existing cruise ships.
+The design of the two new ships incorporates the best features from all the existing cruise ships.

-The staterooms will have a combination of the form and function of jewel class ships and will be given Norwegian Epic's latest and most modern design touches.
+The staterooms have a combination of the form and function of jewel class ships and were given Norwegian Epic's latest and most modern design touches.

-Each of the 1,024 balcony staterooms and 238 mini-suites will have rich panelling emphasised with stressed colours and warm tones.
+Each of the 1,024 balcony staterooms and 238 mini-suites have rich panelling emphasised by stressed colours and warm tones.

 Construction of NCL's Breakaway and Getaway ships

-NCL's Norwegian Breakaway and Norwegian Getaway cruise ships are being built at Meyer Werft's Papenburg shipyard in Lower Saxony, Germany.
-Block construction method is being used to build the twin ships.
-It involves welding of pre-fabricated hull sections together.
+NCL's Norwegian Breakaway and Norwegian Getaway cruise ships were built at Meyer Werft's Papenburg shipyard in Lower Saxony, Germany.
+A block construction method was used to build the twin ships, which involved welding pre-fabricated hull sections together.

-Construction on the project began by cutting the first piece of steel for the first ship in September 2011.
-The block assembly process commenced with the keel laying ceremony held in May 2012.
-A total of 73 blocks will be welded together to build the ship.
+Construction began with cutting of the first piece of steel for the first ship in September 2011.
+The block assembly process commenced with the keel-laying ceremony, held in May 2012.
+A total of 73 blocks were welded together to build the ship.

-Suite staterooms onboard will include two deluxe owner's suites, 20 two-bedroom family villas, 17 courtyard penthouses, eight forward facing penthouses and 15 spa suites.
+Suite staterooms on-board include two deluxe owner's suites, 20 two-bedroom family villas, 17 courtyard penthouses, eight forward-facing penthouses and 15 spa suites.

-The deluxe owner's suites will have separate living rooms, a dining area and guest half bathroom.
+The deluxe owner's suites have separate living rooms, a dining area and guest half bathroom.

-The main features include a king-size bed, separate shower, tub, two vanity sinks, water closet and wardrobe dressing area with full closet.
+The main features include a king-size bed, separate shower, bathtub, two vanity sinks, water closet and wardrobe dressing area with full closet.

-Balcony staterooms will have a king-size bed and each room will be provided with a sofa bed with extra storage space.
-There will also be a vanity area with shelving and a 66cm, wall-mounted, flat screen television.
+Balcony staterooms feature a king-size bed, and each a sofa-bed with extra storage space.
+There is also a vanity area with shelving and a 26in, wall-mounted, flat screen television.

-The bathroom will have a built-in sink with an easy to use tap.
-For females, there will be a separate shower facility with a shaving bar.
+The bathroom has a built-in sink with an easy to use tap.
+For females, there is a separate shower facility with a shaving bar.

 The Haven by Norwegian

-The Haven will be located at the top of the Project Breakaway ships.
-A two-storey courtyard area with pool will be available in the centre of The Haven.
+Located at the top of the Project Breakaway ships, The Haven has elegant interiors and offers a personalised butler service.
+A two-storey courtyard area features a pool at the centre of The Haven.